sminerport/sminerport/README.md

 - ⚡ Fun fact: ...
 -->

-# Innovator's Profile: Scott Miner's Tech and Data Journey
+# Scott Miner's Tech and Data Journey

 Hey there!
 I’m the kind of person who finds joy in data—whether it’s teasing out insights from numbers or building a slick new website.
 My career has been a bit of a journey through the tech world, with stops as a Data Science Engineer, Data Analyst, SQL Server Developer, and even a Data Conversion Specialist.
 But at heart, I just love making things work better through technology.